Vector analysis for Dirichlet forms and quasilinear PDE and SPDE on metric measure spaces: Existence of continuous coordinates

 \section{Existence of continuous coordinates}

 One possible way to verify Assumption \ref{A:core} in a non-classical contexts is to use abstract continuous coordinates.
 Let $(\mathcal{E},\mathcal{F})$ be a symmetric local regular Dirichlet form and $m$ is a measure according to Assumption \ref{A:energydominant}.
 For the measure $\widetilde{m}$, as constructed in Lemma \ref{L:lem}, we will actually prove the existence of coordinates.
+We will now work under the following additional assumption: